ananyabalaji/ciphers/README.md

 To test:
 1. Create a random password.
-2. Use a binary data-based file as plaintext (like .txt, .jpg).
+2. Use a binary data-based file as plaintext (like .txt, .jpg) to encrypt
+3. Use the encrypted ciphertext to decrypt to a new file (name of your choice)